vedangmhadgut/facebook-clone/README.md

-I have created clone of facebook login page
+I have created a clone of facebook login page